How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 In contact with:

 Let's talk about one of the problems in the construction of a wooden or frame house, about cracks in the timber.
-Consider the causes of the appearance, methods of elimination and prevention.
+Consider the causes of occurrence, ways to eliminate and prevent.

-There is no 100% recipe for preventing wood cracks.
-Of the most suitable methods of protection is drying in vivo, in the bark, without getting sun rays...
-This drying can take years, depending on the material and thickness of the barrel.
+There is no 100% recipe for preventing cracks in the forest.
+Of the most suitable protection methods - is drying in natural conditions, in the bark, without getting sun rays.
+Such drying can take years, it all depends on the material and thickness of the trunk.

-There is also a technique for soaking the forest in sea water within 3 years (for oak), but it is used only in the manufacture of joinery, piece products, as it requires significant costs.
+There is also a method of soaking the forest in sea water within 3 years (for oak), but it is used only in the manufacture of joinery, piece products, as it requires significant costs.

-One of the reasons is the use of initially raw material, the use of raw material, profiled beams, logs or beams for the uprights of a frame house.
-As a result, cracks in the timber appear immediately after the timber dries, and excess moisture evaporate.
+One of the reasons is the use of initially raw material, the use of raw material, profiled timber, logs or timber for the frame house racks.
+As a result, cracks in the timber appear immediately after the timber dries, and excess moisture will evaporate.

-What if you bought raw material as the uprights of a frame house?
-Without a special drying chamber, it is necessary to properly lay it out on the street.
-The distance from the ground is at least 30 cm, then we shift each beam or board so that air passes freely between them.
-The boards should not bend in the middle or elsewhere.
+What if you bought raw material as the studs of a frame house?
+Without a special drying chamber, it is necessary to properly decompose it on the street.
+The distance from the ground is at least 30 cm, then we shift each beam or board so that air can freely pass between them.
+Boards should not sag in the middle or in other places.

-The most important thing is that the drying of the tree should take place without the participation of the sun, i.e. in full shadow.
-The timber should dry up to 14% moisture.
-Only then can our timber be treated with an antiseptic and used in frame construction.
+The most important thing is that the drying of the tree should take place without the participation of the sun, i.e. in complete shade.
+The timber should dry to 14% moisture.
+Only after that it is possible to treat our timber, including with an antiseptic and use it in frame construction.

-Cracks appear in a log house no matter how high quality it was raw material...
-This does not mean that then you can take cheaper and "damp", since besides cracks, there are other motives, because of which you should choose high-quality, dry wood.
+In a log house, cracks appear no matter how high quality it was. raw material.
+This does not mean that then you can take it cheaper and “raw”, because apart from cracks there are other motives, because of which you should choose high-quality, dry wood.

-Since one half of a bar or log wooden house is outside, and the other part is inside the house, then moisture absorption and shrinkage occurs unevenly, depending on weather conditions.
+Since one half of a beam or log wooden house is outside, and the other part is inside the house, then the absorption of moisture and shrinkage occurs unevenly, depending on weather conditions.

-Consequently - outer side often cracks from stress, and these cracks cannot be avoided.
-And if, after a few years, you do not like the appearance of your country house, You can do outer skin through counter. rail.
-As a cladding, you can use an imitation of a bar or an imitation of a log - a block house.
+Consequently - outer side more often it cracks from stress, and these cracks cannot be avoided.
+And if in a few years you don't like the look of your country house, You can do outer skin through counter. rail.
+As a sheathing, you can use an imitation of a beam or an imitation of a log - a block house.

-The second reason may be the incorrect load on the frame post.
-Although it was in frame house this is not easy to do.
+The second reason may be an incorrect load on the frame rack.
+Although it is in frame house it is not so easy to do so.
 After all, the house itself is quite light, the loads on the racks are distributed evenly and they are quite small, given the number of racks.

-But still, there are single columns (15x15 or 20x20 timber) that are installed inside a frame house in order to reduce the number of walls and partitions.
+But still, there are single columns (beam 15x15 or 20x20), which are installed inside the frame house to reduce the number of walls and partitions.

-Poor construction of timber or frame house structures can add more cracks and other problems such as gaps between logs or beams.
+Poor installation of wood or frame house structures can add more cracks and other problems, such as gaps between logs or timber.

-And if there are cracks, then there will already be a loss of heat, blowing out.
-All details of the house must be clearly adjusted to each other.
-In window and door structures gaps must be provided, do not forget that the wooden house is constantly in motion, especially in the first, second season.
+And if there are gaps, then there will already be a loss of heat, blowing out.
+All parts of the house must be clearly adjusted to each other. in windows and door structures gaps should be provided, do not forget that the wooden house is constantly in motion, especially in the first, second season.

 Reason number 3 - artificial heating at home

-And the last thing is artificial heating at home.
-A log house before heating with all possible in modern ways should stand for one year.
-Actually, both windows and doors in it also need to be installed only on next year after the house itself is built.
+And finally, this is artificial heating of the house.
+Timbered house before heating by all possible in modern ways must last one year.
+Actually, both windows and doors in it also need to be installed only on next year after the house is built.

-Imagine: it's wet outside, the tree has accumulated moisture inside, outside, a week later you arrived, turned on the heating everywhere and dramatically dried the whole house.
+Imagine: it is humid outside, the tree has accumulated moisture inside, outside, a week later you arrived, turned on the heating everywhere and dried the whole house abruptly.

-On Sunday, you left your property, turned off the heating.
-Again the change in temperature and humidity.
-Such intermittent heating cannot have a positive effect on wooden house...
-It is advisable to maintain a certain temperature, including in winter.
+On Sunday you left your property, turned off the heating.
+Another change in temperature and humidity.
+Such intermittent heating cannot have a positive effect on wooden house.
+It is desirable to maintain a certain temperature, including in winter.

-How to repair cracks in a log, timber
+How to repair cracks in a log, beam

-There are currently two main ways to repair cracks.
-The first method is to sell a specialized joint sealant for wooden structures, including beams and logs.
-Also, these sealants can be matched to the color of your home, making it invisible.
-Everything here is simple and clear, we go to the hardware store, buy, close up.
+Now there are two main ways to repair cracks.
+The first way - a specialized seam sealant is sold for wooden structures, including timber, logs.
+Also, these sealants can be matched to the color of your home, which will make it invisible.
+Everything is simple and clear here, we go to the hardware store, buy, close up.

-When it comes to frame construction, we will check our frame struts for cracks.
-In addition to sealants, a putty for wood based on PVA, etc. is sold, there is also a putty with shades for wood.
-It can only be used for finishing works, for example, sealing problem areas on the inside fine finish...
-There is the best and easiest way to seal cracks in the frame post.
+If we are talking about frame construction, then we will check our frame posts for cracks.
+In addition to sealants, wood putty based on PVA, etc. is sold, there is also putty with shades for wood.
+It can only be used for finishing works, for example, sealing problem areas on the inside fine finish.
+There is the best and easiest way to seal cracks in a frame rack.

 To do this, we need small sawdust, which we collected in advance in a container.

-And also PVA glue or impregnation, drying oil can be used.
-This glue is intended for gluing wood, paper.
-We mix it in a separate container with our sawdust, mix it, bring it to a homogeneous mass.
+As well as PVA glue or impregnation, drying oil can be used.
+This glue is designed for gluing wood, paper.
+We mix it in a separate container with our sawdust, mix, bring to a homogeneous mass.

 After that, we fill the cracks in the timber with the resulting mass.
-In a few hours, this mass will solidify.
+After a few hours, this mass will harden tightly.
 Good bonding and sealing.
-In the end, it looks like this:
+In the end it looks like this:

-So far, we have spoken to you about small cracks in wooden structures Houses.
+So far we have been talking about small cracks in wooden structures at home.

-What if the crack in the frame post is very large?
+What to do if the crack in the frame rack is very large?

-There are two options here, and it is necessary to choose according to the situation: whether the rack is an important support or not, how big is the crack.
+There are two options here, and you need to choose according to the situation: whether the rack is an important support or not, how big the crack is.

-1. You can install a duplicate support, or even replace the stand, if possible;
+1. You can install a backup support, or even replace the rack, if possible;

-2. You can use steel U-shaped brackets according to the size of the bar.
-They will prevent further cracking, as well as carry out the procedure for sealing the crack using PVA glue or special sealant.
-The use of polyurethane foam is not permitted.
+2. You can use steel U - shaped brackets according to the size of the timber.
+They will prevent its further cracking, as well as carry out the procedure for sealing the crack with PVA glue or a special sealant.
+The use of polyurethane foam is unacceptable.

-Houses made of profiled timber are considered the most convenient and comfortable to live in, moreover, very attractive.
-After making this material already has a great appearance, so, by and large, it does not need finishing.
-Many owners log houses they don’t do it.
-But over time, the owners begin to notice that on level and smooth walls cracks are formed.
+Houses made of profiled timber are considered the most convenient and comfortable for living, and also very attractive.
+After manufacturing given material already has a beautiful appearance, so, by and large, does not need finishing. many owners timber houses they don't do it.
+But as time passes, the owners begin to notice that on even and smooth walls cracks are formed.

-Why does profiled timber crack? and how dangerous is it?
+Why is profiled timber cracking and how dangerous is it?
 Let's try to answer these questions.

 There is such a science - "wood science".
-According to her, wood in the process of drying can decrease in size, that is, dry out.
-In particular, the drying out of pine will be, as a percentage:
+According to her, the wood in the process of drying can decrease in size, that is, dry out.
+In particular, the shrinkage of pine will be, as a percentage:

 • across the fibers - 3-5%;